Bejmo/MusicBox/README.md

 ## How to use it on your mobile device (with Termux)

 1. Choose a folder on your device to place the `/modules` folder from this repository.
-You can rename it—I'll use **MusicBox** as an example.
+You can rename it, I'll use **MusicBox** as an example.
    Recommended location: `/storage/downloads/MusicBox`

    *Tip:* Use the **Files** app on Android for easy folder creation.